 $A = \frac{\delta(NPV^i)}{1 - (1 + \delta)^{-T}$

 The economic discount rate (δ) was calculated for each EEZ (Table 5) and used to reflect relative investment risk associated with developing mariculture farms in each country.
-Methods used to EEZ discount rates can be found in the Appendix.
+Methods used to calculate EEZ discount rates can be found in the Appendix.

 Under each scenario, individual farms were developed in order of highest annual revenue.

-Production Potential
+Production Limit Scenarios

 Determining the aquaculture production level that a given region (in this case, an EEZ) can sustain without resulting in negative impacts to the surrounding ecosystem and environment is difficult, and will depend on the specific local oceanographic conditions and ecosystem dynamics.
-Although models have been developed to simulate conditions of a local area and to generate impacts of given aquaculture production scenarios on the surrounding ecosystem [REF], currently, limited empirical evidence exists to estimate the ecological carrying capacity for aquaculture production at a regional scale.
+Although models have been developed to simulate conditions of a local area and to generate impacts of a given aquaculture farm on the surrounding ecosystem [REF], currently, limited empirical evidence exists to estimate the ecological carrying capacity for aquaculture production at a regional scale.

 Guidelines for aquaculture development in U.S. waters of the Gulf of Mexico listed in a recent Fishery Management Plan stated that all aquaculture farms should be a minimum of 3 km apart and set a production limit of 29,000 mt for a total area of 35,643 km2 identified for aquaculture developement, or 0.813624 mt/ km2.
 This production limit was identified as precautionary and based on historical wild fisheries capture for the region, due to lack of better methods or information on the ecological capacity of the region.
 To determine how this specified limit on production per unit area compared to production levels in other regions, we conducted a global assessment of production per unit of EEZ area in depths of 0 to 90 m for all EEZs.
-We obtained total marine aquaculture production by country, including finfish, invertebrate, and algae aquaculture production, for 2014 from FAO and calculated the total area in a depth range of 0-90 m for aquaculture by EEZ using global 1 km2 resolution bathymetry data from Becker et al (2009).
+We obtained total marine aquaculture production by country, including finfish, invertebrate, and algae aquaculture production, for 2014 from FAO (reference) and calculated the total area in a depth range of 0-90 m for aquaculture by EEZ using global 1 km2 resolution bathymetry data from Becker et al (2009).
 Total marine aquaculture production included finfish, invertebrates, and algae, thus we did not apply a minimum depth limit, because some these species are farmed in shallower water than is required for finfish cage culture.
 Although this does not allow for a direct comparison to production as modelled in our study, it provides another regional production level benchmark for comparison.

 We then investigated a range of potential regional production limit scenarios at the EEZ scale for the Caribbean (these may not all be relvant once we see results):